How to Fix Resentment In A Relationship — For Good...

 The first step is to help couples see how their wounding in relationship — and thereby their understanding of what it means to be loved — is different.

 The second step is to help each partner know what it’s like to be in the other’s world.
-Like, really know it.
+Like, know it.
 Not just in their minds, but in their bodies.

 To discover how to fix resentment in your relationship, let’s break these steps down a little bit more.